University of Queensland Union: 1960s

 In 1966, the Vietnam Action Committee formed as a University-based Civil Liberties and Vietnam-oriented action group.
 At a footpath protest in March against the Vietnam War, 31 were arrested.
 Students later hosted a conference on South-East Asia at UQ organised by off-campus peace groups.

 In May 1967, the Union’s Civil Liberties Coordinating Committee formed to fight restrictive sections of the Traffic Act.
 In June, the CLCC gave the government an ultimatum with a deadline of 11 July for sections of the Traffic Act to be repealed, but in July, the deadline was extended to 5 September, mainly due to negotiations the Student Union President and State Government.

-On the 4th of September, Premier Frank Nicklin promised a decision on the ultimatum.
-A rally and march on this issue was postponed to the 8th of September.
+On 4 September, Premier Frank Nicklin promised a decision on the ultimatum.
+A rally and march on this issue was postponed to 8 September.
 The Nicklin Government made an offer on the 7th, but it was found unsatisfactory.
 The following day, 4,000 people marched to the city.
 2,000 of them sat down in Roma Street.
 114 were arrested with police violence.

-A demonstration was called by the Trades and Labour Council of Queensland to protest against police treatment of university students and staff in Roma Street, Brisbane during the 8th September protest march.
+A demonstration was called by the Trades and Labour Council of Queensland to protest against police treatment of university students and staff in Roma Street, Brisbane during 8 September protest march.